Social Media Clean Up - A How-To with Tips From 32 Experts

 - Stop and think before you post

-- Your social feeds might be the only real window someone may have into your life.
-Try to make the message you’re putting out there positive and real, setting yourself apart from the noise.
+- Your social feeds might be the only real window someone has into your life.
+Try to make the message you’re putting out there positive and real, setting yourself apart from the noise

 - Show the good and the real

-- There is a thirst for real and positive content in today’s social media climate.
-Be genuine and kind.
+- There is a thirst for real and positive content in today’s social media climate: always be genuine and kind

 Andrea Paul, Founder & CEO, Health Media Experts

-Do check out your name on Google or what information you have in the search results on Google.
-If there is something, you don’t want to show, visit the site and remove the content.
-Do check your interaction places, for example, discussion forums, comments sections on your feed, or the places where you are mentioned.
+Check out your name with a Google search.
+If there is something you don’t want to show, visit the site and remove the content.
+Check your interaction places, for example, discussion forums, comments sections on your feed, and the places where you are mentioned.

 Immediately delete things you don’t like rather than keeping it and thinking a lot about it.
 Delete those images that you don’t want to show to your future employer.

 Set up a limit on your social accounts.
-Allow your friends to tag you in the post so that you don’t have to clean additional posts on your feed later.
+Do not allow your friends, or anyone, to tag you in their posts or photos so that you don’t have to clean additional posts on your feed later.